sheikhahsan/gifoogle/README.md

 ## Giphy app in Angular, React.js & Vue.js

-A starter web app in popular JavaScript frameworks. **gifoogle-angular, gifoogle-react** and **gifoogle-vue** are three standalone applications developed as a boilerplate for all 3 frameworks.
+This is a starter web app in popular JavaScript frameworks. **gifoogle-angular, gifoogle-react** and **gifoogle-vue** are three standalone applications developed as a boilerplate for all 3 frameworks.
+If you are new to frontend development or just want to try another framework, this project will help you in many ways.

 ## What you get?